-This Indian mango chicken is one of my all time favorite curries – everyone in my family loves it!
+This Indian mango chicken is one of my all-time favorite curries – everyone in my family loves it!
 And by “everyone” I mean my picky toddler and my picky husband which means this chicken dinner is a winner (sorry, couldn’t resist).
-It’s a very flavorful curry and yet it’s also very mild thanks to the sweet mango sauce and coconut milk.
+It’s very flavorful curry and yet also very mild thanks to the sweet mango sauce and coconut milk.

-If you’re new to Indian cuisine or are trying to get your kiddos to eat Indian food, this mango chicken curry aka aam ka murgh is a great way to get introduced to the flavor/cuisine.
+If you’re new to Indian cuisine or are trying to get your kiddos to eat Indian food, this mango chicken curry aka aam ka murgh is a great dish to start with.
 Butter chicken is a good intro dish too but it’s nice to switch things up sometimes.
-In fact, my toddler (who is almost 2) loves this mango chicken more than my butter chicken recipe, and that’s saying a lot because he sure does love butter chicken.
+In fact, my toddler (who is almost 2 now) loves this mango chicken more than my butter chicken, and that’s saying a lot because he really likes butter chicken (and butter chickpeas).

 My recipe doesn’t call for canned mango pulp which is how most restaurants make this dish.
 I prefer to make my own mango puree by blending fresh ripe mango chunks (frozen mango chunks work too, just thaw the mango before blending).
 This gives the curry more of a naturally sweet mango flavor.
 Canned mango pulp is typically heavily sweetened which is why I don’t use it in the dish although, these days you can sometimes find unsweetened canned mango in Indian grocery stores (I like the brand 24 mantra).
 Typically when I use ripe mangoes, I don’t add sweetener to the curry but if you feel that the mangoes aren’t sweet enough, feel free to add some sugar.